“Glass’s ability to illuminate and deepen the mysteries of her characters’ lives is extraordinary.”

-She’ll follow that up in Summer 2017 with A House Among The Trees, the story of a recently passed world-famous children’s author and the assistant he has named as his literary executor.
+Glass’s next release will be A House Among The Trees (2017), the story of a recently deceased world-famous children’s author and the assistant he names as his literary executor.

 Glass’s essays have been widely anthologized, most recently in Bound to Last: 30 Writers on Their Most Cherished Book, edited by Sean Manning, and in Labor Day: True Birth Stories by Today’s Best Women Writers, edited by Eleanor Henderson and Anna Solomon.
-For the past ten years, she has also taught creative writing workshops at programs including the Fine Arts Work Center, the Yale Writers Conference, and the M.F.A. program at Brooklyn College.
-Next fall she will become a Distinguished Writer in Residence at Emerson College, teaching graduate students in the Writing, Literature and Publishing department.
+For the past ten years, she has also taught creative writing workshops at programs including the Fine Arts Work Center, the Yale Writers Conference, and the MFA. program at Brooklyn College.
+She is also a Distinguished Writer in Residence at Emerson College, teaching graduate students in the writing, literature, and publishing departments.

-Born and raised in Massachusetts, Julia attended Yale College, where she earned her B.A. as a Scholar of the House in studio art.
+Born and raised in Massachusetts, Julia attended Yale College, where she earned her BA as a Scholar of the House in studio art.
 She began writing fiction in her early thirties, publishing her first short story at age 37 and her first novel at 46.
-She dedicated her National Book Award, in 2002, to late bloomers of all kinds.
-In 2004, after 24 years in New York City, she returned to Massachusetts, where she now shares an old house in Marblehead with her two sons, their father, and a pair of Cardigan corgis.
-She is also proud to be a cofounder and the literary director of Twenty Summers, a nonprofit arts festival based in a historic barn in Provincetown.
+In 2002, she dedicated her National Book Award, ito late bloomers of all kinds.
+In 2004, after 24 years in New York City, she returned to Massachusetts.
+She is proud to be a cofounder and the literary director of Twenty Summers, a nonprofit arts festival based in a historic barn in Provincetown.

 For more information on Julia Glass, please visit www.facebook.com/AuthorJuliaGlass.